PatrikAarnivaara/sculpture/README.md

 ## Features
 * Search, sort and filter data
-* Add and remove data to Collection
+* Add and remove data to your collection

 ## Upcoming feature
 * Lists are saved in Local Storage